Approval Process Configuration Definitions

 Creator as Approver Scenarios

-If a buyer creates a transaction, but is also part of the approval chain.
+If a buyer creates a requisition, but is also part of the approval chain.
 Communities can choose one of three behaviors:

-1. Auto Approve: The buyer’s own authority clears the step automatically if it's within their limit.
+1. Auto Approve: The buyer’s own authority clears the step automatically if it's within their assigned threshold (limit).

-2. Exclude: The buyer is skipped in the chain, and the task moves to the next person.
+2. Exclude: The buyer is skipped in the chain and the approval moves to the next person.

-3. Start Above: The transaction bypasses everyone at or below the buyer's authority and goes directly to the first person above them in the chain.
+3. Start Above: The requisition bypasses everyone at (or below) the buyer's authority and goes directly to the first person above them, in the approval chain.

 Validate Account Code